Home About painting Working methods Studio news Courses

 I use a variety of papers, all of them 100% cotton apart from the occasional sketch on cartridge paper in a sketchbook.
 Apart from sketchbooks, for outside work I frequently use ¼ sheets of paper - mostly Khadi 320 gsm.
 I don’t bother to stretch these and it does tend to cockle but having my head thinking it’s only a sketch results in nice loose painterly small watercolours.
 I also use blocks, which are handy to carry – usually Arches but more often than not I will cut 640 gsm weight paper into ¼ sheets, which are substantial enough to be worked on en plein air without stretching and a few of them tucked in the rucksack weigh a lot less than a block.

 For general use in the studio I use sheets and the paper is invariably soaked and stretched on a board to ensure that it is flat to work on.
 Arches is always a reliable paper but my favourite again is the Indian hand-made Khadi.
-It’s available from some major online suppliers or directly from www.khadi.com in standard sheet size but also in handy and economical cut sheet packs.
-As a hand-made paper it is somewhat more unpredictable than a regular mould made paper but the colour reproduction and the way it works, in particular with wet in wet areas is brilliant.
-I also use Two Rivers, Waterford and Fabriano.
+Strangely in recent times their quality has varied somewhat on the standard sheets but they also offer cut sheet packs, which seem to be more reliable. www.khadi.com In general, Khadi hand-made paper it is somewhat more unpredictable than a regular mould made paper but the colour reproduction and the way it works, in particular with wet in wet areas is brilliant.
+I also use Two Rivers, again hand-made - I prefer their 140 lb weight paper to the heavier 200 lb - and Saunders Waterford puts in an appearance from time to time.

 My book ‘Painting with Watercolour’ covers the subject in much more detail and is available directly from the publisher at www.crowood.com or on Amazon both in Europe and the USA and from other online art material suppliers.